1 855 724-2268 Book an appointment online

 In conclusion

-Should one of your clients owe you money, act quickly and methodically.
+If you have clients owing you money, act quickly and methodically.
 Remain polite, but firm.
 Try to resolve the problem by communicating directly with the client, but don’t wait too long to take the next step if you see that they’re not responding.
 Delinquent payers can jeopardize your liquidity, and you can’t allow that to happen.

 If your company is experiencing financial difficulties, contact one of our licensed insolvency trustees without further delay.
 They’ll help you find solutions so you can look to the future with greater peace of mind.
 The first meeting is free.